 Duo Two-Factor Authentication

 K-Staters' personal data and research are at risk now more than ever.
-With so much personal and institutional information to safeguard, Information Technology Services (ITS) has implemented a two-factor authentication system, which uses two steps to identify individuals who access K-State's systems.
+With so much personal and institutional information to safeguard, the Division of Information Technology has implemented a two-factor authentication system, which uses two steps to identify individuals who access K-State's systems.

 Did you receive a Duo enrollment email?
 If it's time for you to enroll, click on the Enrollment Guide below for step-by-step instructions.
 You will need to use a laptop or desktop computer to enroll.
-When you are ready to enroll, click the purple "Enroll in Duo" button on the right side of this webpage.
+When you are ready to enroll, click the purple "Enroll in Duo" button on this web page's right side.
 If you need help enrolling, contact the IT Help Desk at 785-532-7722, or stop by the Cat's Pause Lounge Room 222 in the K-State Student Union.

 At this time, Duo enrollment is only open to faculty and staff.
 Enrollment groups have been created, and you must enroll by the deadline stated in your enrollment email.

 Duo Push is an authentication request you’ll receive as a notification on your smartphone.
 It’s quicker, easier, and more secure than receiving text messages or phone calls.
 To use Duo Push, you will need to have the Duo Mobile app installed and activated.

 Why is push the best authentication method?

 It’s quicker than a text or a phone call